DavidZhongtai/davidzhongtai.github.io/content/_index.md

 - [Business Analyst @ American Supply Association D.NEXT Lab](/professional/asa) -->

 ## Recent News
-**[04-21-2023]**
+**[06-25-2023]**
 <div style="margin-left: 1em;">
-I was featured on the front page of Fortune Magazine for some interesting research into the security concerns of Snapchat's MyAI.
-Really cool experience. <a href="https://fortune.com/2023/04/21/snap-chat-my-ai-lies-location-data-a-i-ethics/">Read the article on Fortune!</a>
+I recently launched and am working in <a href="https://careersprep.io">CareersPrep.io</a>, an all-in-one career-prep resource for early career and new graduate people.

 </div>
 <br>

-**[02-26-2023]**
+**[04-21-2023]**
 <div style="margin-left: 1em;">
-I recently joined a DEI discussion committee on behalf of Institute of Electrical and Electronics Engineers (IEEE) Region 5.
+I was featured on the front page of Fortune Magazine for some interesting research into the security concerns of Snapchat's MyAI.
+Really cool experience. <a href="https://fortune.com/2023/04/21/snap-chat-my-ai-lies-location-data-a-i-ethics/">Read the article on Fortune!</a>
 </div>
 <br>